opengovsg/verifySG/README.md

     npm run dev:full # start Docker container and dev env together npm run dev # start dev env (user should start Docker container separately)
     ```

+### Setup for End-to-End Tests

+- End-to-end tests have already been set up automatically on staging and prod.
+If you'd like to have it available on local, TODO

 ## Migrations